What is ECTN

-- To implement, consult or supervise programs for the assessment of skills and knowledge in science and engineering, with the emphasis on chemistry.
+- To implement, consult or supervise programmes for the assessment of skills and knowledge in science and engineering, with the emphasis on chemistry.

-- To undertake education and training programs, especially those concerning innovative approaches and technologies.
+- To undertake education and training programmes, especially those concerning innovative approaches and technologies.

-- To operate as a consultant or assessor in programs concerning education and training.
+- To operate as a consultant or assessor in programmes concerning education and training.

 - To provide certification of achievement when assessments have been carried out under appropriate conditions.